radixdlt/radixdlt-scrypto/README.md

 Documentation: https://docs-babylon.radixdlt.com/main/scrypto/introduction.html

+## License

+The code in this repository is released under the [Radix License, Version 1.0](LICENSE) and includes modified third party work which is reproduced here pursuant to the Apache 2.0 licensing regime.
+Where third party software has been used this is identified together with the appropriate open-source licence.

+Published libraries, CLIs and docker images are licensed under the [Radix Software EULA](http://www.radixdlt.com/terms/genericEULA).

 ## Installation

 1. Install Rust - this requires Rust 1.60+ (if rust is already installed, upgrade with `rustup update`)